-The school can discipline a pupil for misbehaviour at any time, whether or not the conditions above apply, that could have repercussions for the orderly running of the school or poses a threat to another pupil or member of the public or could adversely affect the reputation of the school.
+The school can implement consequences for misbehaviour at any time, whether or not the conditions above apply, that could have repercussions for the orderly running of the school or poses a threat to another pupil or member of the public or could adversely affect the reputation of the school.

-20. Nursery
+25. Nursery

-Our nursery follow the ethos of this behaviour policy particularly with regard to praise and reward however it would be inappropriate for them to follow all of the reward and sanction schemes that we have.
+Our nursery follow the ethos of this behaviour policy particularly with regard to praise and reward however it would be inappropriate for them to follow all of the reward and consequence schemes that we have.